ukwa/opendata/ukwa.ds.2/index.md

 This dataset cannot be made generally available, but can be used to generate secondary datasets, and these can be made available under open license terms.

-Before interpreting results from this dataset, or any secondary datasets based upon it, please refer to the [known issues with this dataset][#Issues] (below).
+Before interpreting results from this dataset, or any secondary datasets based upon it, please refer to the [known issues with this dataset][#issues] (below).

 Secondary datasets
 ------------------